RezaPurut/dns-zone-checker/README.md

 --single-zone string       Use this only when you want to check one zone file.
 This is used when
-                           bulk=false or 'bulk' is not provided --bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      SSH port to connect to bastion server
+                           bulk=false or 'bulk' is not provided --bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path to connect to bastion server --bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      SSH port to connect to bastion server